dotbitHQ/das-sdk-js/README.md

 ### das.reverseRecord(descriptor: KeyDescriptor): Promise<string>
 Return the reverse record(.bit Alias) of the given address.
 For more information, pleas checkout [.bit Alias](https://www.did.id/bit-alias)

+### das.getAvatar(account: string)
+This function will resolve avatar of a specific account.

 ## Examples
 Initialize using official indexer